Enhanced Rider Scheme

 What is the Enhanced Rider Scheme (ERS)?

 The Enhanced Rider Scheme (ERS) is a course approved by the Driver & Vehicle Standards Agency (DVSA).
-To be able to offer this course an instructor must have completed an extended Motorcycle Theory Test, a Riding Ability Test and an Instructional Ability Test.
-The actual duration of the ERS course is left to the discretion of the training school/instructor.
-We at Lightning Motorcycle Training have developed a course which will be both affordable in terms of time and money, but also achievable for a bulk of our customers.
+To be able to offer this session an instructor must have completed an extended Motorcycle Theory Test, a Riding Ability Test and an Instructional Ability Test.
+The actual duration of the ERS session is left to the discretion of the training school/instructor.
+We at Lightning Motorcycle Training have developed a session which will be both affordable in terms of time and money, but also achievable for a bulk of our customers.

 Essentially ERS sits between a recent full licence pass and more “advanced” courses like a RoSPA Silver Award.
 It is ideal for people who have recently passed their test, are returning to motorcycling after a break or for those that use their motorcycle on a casual basis.
 We want you to enjoy riding your motorcycle and enhance your ability to continue doing so without any unforeseen interruptions.